 In fact, the 401(k) wasn’t even the first thrift savings plan.
-There were already plans that the employee could contribute to and get an employer match.
+There were already plans for employee contributions to get an employer match.
 The problem was that the plans turned into glorified Christmas clubs, where most people put money in all year long, and then took it out at the end of the year.
-Ted introduced the idea of tax deferral to employer-sponsored retirement plans to help the middle-class prepare for their futures.
+Ted Benna introduced the idea of tax deferral to employer-sponsored retirement plans to help the middle-class prepare for their futures.

 The pre-tax feature of the 401(k) made people put it in for the long-term, for retirement, because taking it out, except for hardship withdrawals, would incur a tax.

 The purpose of the 401(k) was to provide employers with options to help the middle class have access to retirement planning tools.

 Ted Benna says that the 401(k) is really for mid-America, those making $25,000 – $150,000 that need help saving for retirement.